Telecominfraproject/wlan-cloud-ucentralgw/README.md

          +--- restapi-cert.pem
          +--- restapi-key.pem
 ```
-### Certificates
-Love'em of hate'em, we gotta use'em.
-So we tried to make this as easy as possible for you.

 #### DigiCert files
 These are the files you should install on your gateway and devices.
 For your gateway, you will need to provide tge following files in the directory above